Aero Asia International

 Aero Asia International (commonly known as AeroAsia) was a Pakistani airline based in Karachi, Pakistan from 1993 until its collapse on 19 May 2007.

 Founded in 1993 by Tabani Group of Investors, a Memon business house, Aero Asia started its operations as a scheduled passenger and cargo air service to domestic and international destinations in Gulf states.
 Aero Asia was noted as a low-cost carrier with wide usage of jet aircraft and jumbo jets.
-In 2006, Aero Asia was acquired by the British Regal Group from the Tabani Investors but soon failed to provide safety guidelines to its customers.
+In 2006, Aero Asia was acquired by the American Regal Group from the Tabani Investors but soon failed to provide safety guidelines to its customers.

 The managerial, corporate management issues, and financial problems led to the airline's suspension by the Civil Aviation Authority (CAA) on 10 May 2007.
 Its previous management's issues relating to the operating compliance on CAA terms and its customer's safety guidelines failed to respond to repeated warnings over a lengthy period.
 Despite speculations on resuming its operations, the Aero Asia's corporate office's spokesperson confirmed its financial collapse.